michaelpatrickpurcell/balloon-spectacular/README.md

 ## Set Up
   1. If you are playing a competitive game, deal one colour card at random to each player.
 Your colour card will determine the colour of balloons with which you are _affiliated_.
 Do not reveal this card to the other players until the end of the game.
 If you are playing a cooperative game, then you should skip this step.
      - Each regular balloon card is affiliated with two of the five possible colours.
 The colours that a balloon card is affiliated with are the colours of the envelope of the balloon depicted on that card.
 Special shape cards are not affiliated with any colour.
-  2. Set one truck card aside.
+  2. Collect the truck cards that you will use during your game.
+Set one truck card aside.
 Place the remaining truck cards in a single row below the left-hand side of the game board.
 These truck cards comprise the _launch zone_.
 The rightmost truck card in the launch zone is called the _lead truck_.
   3. Place the truck card that you set aside in the previous set below the middle of the launch zone.
 This truck card is the _safety vehicle_.
-  3. Collect the regular balloon cards and special shape cards that you will use during your game (see Components above for details).
+  4. Collect the regular balloon cards and special shape cards that you will use during your game (see Components above for details).
 These cards will comprise the _balloon deck_.
-  4. If you are playing a cooperative game, shuffle the balloon deck.
+  5. If you are playing a cooperative game, shuffle the balloon deck.
 If you are playing a competitive game, then you should skip this step.
-  5. Place the balloon deck below the launch zone.
+  6. Place the balloon deck below the launch zone.
 In a competitive game, you should spread the balloon cards on the table so that they are all visible.
+  7. Place the scoring tokens below the play area.
 ![Set up for a four-player game.](set_up_diagram.jpg)

 ## Gameplay